Leonard I. Green

 Leonard I. Green (1934–2002) was an American businessman who was the founding partner of leveraged buyout firm Leonard Green & Partners and chairman of the board of the Los Angeles Opera.

 Early life

 Green was raised in Philadelphia, to a Jewish family.
 In 1955, he earned a B.A. in economics from Cornell University and in 1956, graduated with an M.B.A. from the University of Pennsylvania's Wharton Graduate School.
-In 1965, he received a law degree from Loyola University in Chicago.
+In 1965, he received a Juris Doctor degree from Loyola University in Chicago.